 The initial female specimen was gravid and at Melbourne Museum we managed to raise and even breed from her offspring.
 Specimens have been submitted to Australia’s huntsman taxonomists, and the species awaits classification.

-Their initial work suggested that it may belong to the Typostola genus, however, molecular work on Tiger Huntsman we have sent to the US suggests that they may be more closely related to those species in the genus Beregama.
+Their initial work suggested that it may belong to the Typostola genus, however, molecular work on Tiger Huntsman we have sent to the US suggests that they may be best placed in a new genus.

 Since moving to north Queensland in 2010 we have found eight more Tiger Huntsman specimens, and now have a stable captive breeding group of this remarkable species.